Saibot393/LocknKey/README.md

 The key IDs of doors, tokens and keys can be copied and pasted into one another to connect them.
 To copy or paste a keys IDs right click it in the item section and choose one of the options from the context menu.
 To copy a tokens or doors IDs ctrl+right-click them and to paste them ctrl+left-click them.

+All of these controlls can also be achieved through the included macros.
 ##### Examples:

 - I. Copy Door A's key IDs and paste them into Loot Token B (or vice versa).
 All keys that can unlock/lock Door A can now also unlock/lock Loot Token B (or vice versa).